DanDuPreez/Portfolio-Website/README.md

 # What is this Project?
-This is a web app to showcase Python projects
+This is a web app which is also my Portfolio Website.
+It was coded with Python, using the Steamlit Library.
 ## Web developments